 - MLGW hosts a public-access Level 2 charger on the second floor of its Beale Street Landing parking garage, located at the corner of South Front Street and Dr. M.L.K.
 Jr. Avenue; helped Shelby Farms Park install Level 2 chargers in 2012 through a grant from TVA and the Electric Power Research Institute (EPRI); and assisted dozens of businesses in installing Level 2 chargers during the federally-funded EV Project about a decade ago.

 - MLGW is aiding companies in siting Level 2 and DC Fast Chargers for public access charging.
-Although an estimated 85% of personal EV charging occurs at home (often though the existing 120-volt outlet in garage or carport), there are more than 100 public-access charging stations in Shelby County.
+Although an estimated 85% of personal EV charging occurs at home (often through the existing 120-volt outlet in garage or carport), there are more than 100 public-access charging stations in Shelby County.
 You can find charging locations on numerous websites such as PlugShare and ChargeHub as well as mobile apps, many mapping websites — and the onboard display screen in most EVs.

 Plug-In Electric Vehicles and Charging Infrastructure are Here